Quasiregular curves: Removability of singularities: Proofs of the main theorems

 \begin{proof}[Proof of \Cref{thm:main:converse:intro}] We consider a closed set $E \subset M$ removable for $W^{1,n}$-functions and a $K$-quasiregular $\omega$-curve $f \colon M \setminus E \to N$ having finite energy on precompact open sets of $M$.
 Recall that we are assuming that $\omega \in \Omega^{n}( N )$ is strongly nonvanishing, closed, and bounded.

 Consider a compact exhaustion $( K_j )_{ j = 1 }^{ \infty }$ of $M$ for which the interior of $K_{j+1}$ contains $K_j$, and let $\phi_j \colon M \to [0,1]$ be a smooth map equal to one in $K_j$ and zero outside the interior of $K_{j+1}$ for $j \geq 1$.
 Next, consider an isometric embedding $\iota \colon N \xhookrightarrow{} L^{\infty}(N)$ and consider a Sobolev extension of $\phi_j ( \iota \circ f )$ for $j \geq 1$; the existence of the extension is a consequence of \Cref{prop:removability:mappings}.
 The pointwise limit of the sequence of extensions defines a Sobolev extension of $\iota \circ f$ and thus a Sobolev extension $F$ of $f$.
-The Sobolev extension $F$ has a $K$-quasiregular $\omega$-curve as a representative as follows from the continuity results from \cite[Section 6.3]{Iko:23}; this is where we use the completeness and the sectional curvature upper bound on $N$.
+The Sobolev extension $F$ has a $K$-quasiregular $\omega$-curve as a representative as follows by combining \Cref{prop:sectional:to:contractibility} with \Cref{thm:isoperimetric:to:continuity}; this is where we use the the sectional curvature upper bound and the injectivity radius lower bound on $N$.
 The first part of the claim follows.

 Lastly, in case a $K$-quasiregular $\omega$-curve $f \colon M \setminus E \rightarrow N$ has a continuous extension $G \colon M \to N$ and $E$ satisfies the Hausdorff dimension bound in \Cref{thm:remov:bounded:curve}, we claim that $G$ is a $K$-quasiregular $\omega$-curve.
 A localization to charts yields the claim as follows.
 Consider $K' > K$ such that